meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `due_date`: Return issues that have no due date, are overdue, or whose due date is this week, this month, or between two weeks ago and next month.
 Accepts: 0 (no due date), overdue, week, month, next_month_and_previous_two_weeks.
 (Introduced in GitLab 13.3)
     - [ ] `id`: The ID or URL-encoded path of the group owned by the authenticated user
     - [ ] `iids`: Return only the issues having the given iid
+    - [ ] `issue_type`: Filter to a given type of issue.
+One of issue, incident, or test_case.
+(Introduced in GitLab 13.12)
+    - [ ] `iteration_id`: Return issues assigned to the given iteration ID.
+None returns issues that do not belong to an iteration.
+Any returns issues that belong to an iteration.
+Mutually exclusive with iteration_title.
+(Introduced in GitLab 13.6)
+    - [ ] `iteration_title`: Return issues assigned to the iteration with the given title.
+Similar to iteration_id and mutually exclusive with iteration_id.
+(Introduced in GitLab 13.6)
     - [ ] `labels`: Comma-separated list of label names, issues must have all labels to be returned.
 None lists all issues with no labels.
 Any lists all issues with at least one label.
 No+Label (Deprecated) lists all issues with no labels.
 Predefined names are case-insensitive.
     - [ ] `milestone`: The milestone title.
 None lists all issues with no milestone.
 Any lists all issues that have an assigned milestone.
     - [ ] `my_reaction_emoji`: Return issues reacted by the authenticated user by the given emoji.
 None returns issues not given a reaction.
 Any returns issues given at least one reaction.
 (Introduced in GitLab 10.0)